Instructions for Completing the

 You will not be able to enter a start date prior to the Beginning Date or after the End Date.
 Please only report starts within the required reporting period.

 The reporting period used to complete the G&E Chart is determined by taking the program’s normal length of completion (including vacations and holidays rounded to the nearest whole number) in months multiplied by 150 percent and adding three (3) months for employment.
-From the Report Date of July 2023, count back the number of months (program length in months x 150% + 3 months) to establish the Ending Date of a reporting period.
+From the Report Date of July 2024, count back the number of months (program length in months x 150% + 3 months) to establish the Ending Date of a reporting period.
 From the Ending Date, count back an additional twelve (12) months to determine the Beginning Date of the reporting period.
+Please note that the reporting period is automatically calculated after you enter the Report Date (July 2024) and program length in months.

 To convert the program length in weeks to months, divide the number of weeks (including holidays and breaks) by 4.34 and round up to the nearest whole number.
-Use the actual amount of time a student must commit to a program to receive his or her credential.
+Use the actual amount of time a student must commit to a program to receive the credential.

 The actual program length is the amount of time a student is committed to a course of study, including breaks, holidays, and variations of schedule.
 A school's catalog may show the "academic instructional length" (weeks) and the "actual program length" in either weeks or months.
 The actual program length is a clear indicator to the student of the total amount of time they will have to commit to successfully complete their program.
 The Commission uses the actual program length when calculating G&E Chart cohort reporting timeframes.